thibault23/Defi_Building_blocks/README.md

 - [x] uniswap integration: interact with uniswap smart contract using Solidity.

 - [x] compound: interact with functions from compound project.
 We assume "MyDefiProject.sol" already has some tokens in it.
+Adding scripts to interact with compound smart contracts on Rinkeby.
+Also pre funding deployed Defi project with Dai.